 Part 2 – Crossing borders

-I was weary of crossing the Bolivia-Peru border in Copacabana for several reasons.
-The first one was that I knew it’s the main border foreigners use while traveling in between those two countries, and I of course didn’t want to face the hordes of tourists, touts and everything that comes along with crossing the most popular border.
-But options were thin on the ground at the time, it was either that or facing the 32 plus hours bus ride from La Paz to Riveralta and then another 30 to Rurenabaque.
+I was wary of crossing the Bolivia-Peru border in Copacabana for several reasons.
+The first one was that I knew it’s the main border foreigners use while traveling in between those two countries, and I, of course, didn’t want to face the hordes of tourists, touts and everything that comes along with crossing the most popular border.
+But options were thin on the ground at the time, it was either that or face the 32 plus hours bus ride from La Paz to Riveralta and then another 30 to Rurenabaque.

-The second reason I was weary of using that border was because it would be the first time I would cross a border illegally.
+The second reason I was wary of using that border was that it would be the first time I would cross a border illegally.
 Why do I need to cross illegally?
 Because I’m poor, and the paperwork required to take a dog from one country to the next had taken a toll on me.

-It’s about 50 usd, for every country we visit.
-I had paid before to go to Argentina, Chile and Bolivia, after that I decided that as we keep going north, is not realistic, neither time wise, effort wise or money wise, to do every paper again for every country we visit, as countries in South Amerca don’t recognize certificates from neighbors and we are planning to stay in South and Central America for a few more years, where countries are very small, specially around the Caribean.
+It’s about 50 USD, for every country we visit.
+I had paid before to go to Argentina, Chile and Bolivia, after that I decided that as we keep going north, is not realistic, neither time-wise, effort-wise or money wise, to do every paper again for every country we visit, as countries in South Amerca don’t recognize certificates from neighbors and we are planning to stay in South and Central America for a few more years, where countries are very small, especially around the Caribean.

 Part 3 – Cusco